Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

 Owner: SVR Rolling Stock Trust Co Ltd (Registered Charity 1092723)

 1936 to Diagram 187.
-The coach comprises an entrance vestibule giving access to the third-class saloon, seating 18,
+The coach comprises an entrance vestibule giving access to the third-class saloon, seating

-pantry compartment, kitchen and finally an attendant's lavatory.
+a pantry compartment, kitchen and finally an attendant's lavatory.

-The interior of the third-class saloon is finished in varnished teak with polished brass metal fittings, whilst the first-class
+The interior of the third-class saloon is finished in varnished teak with polished brass metal fittings, whilst the

 supplemented by batteries.
 The carriage rode on heavy-type compound bolster bogies.
 The body is 9ft 3in wide and

-length over buffers 63ft 6 in.
+length over buffers 63ft 6in.

-7960 spent all its passenger working life on the former Great North of Scotland route between Aberdeen, departure
+7960 spent all its passenger working life on the former Great North of Scotland route between Aberdeen, (departure

-7.00 am and Inverness return 12.30 pm.
-In 1957 British Rail initiated a five-year programme, comprising 430 new
+7.00am) and Inverness (return 12.30pm).
+In 1957 British Rail initiated a five-year programme, for 430 new catering

 converted to propane equipment from 1958 to extend their working lives, but this did not include 7960, which was